 - Then, place a checkmark next to Solver Add-In, and then click OK.

-Another way: Also, we can install the Solver add-in using the Developer tab.
+Another way: Also, we can also install the Solver add-in using the Developer tab.
 Just follow along.

 - Initially, proceed to the Developer tab.